Donald Trump presses law and order message as protest turns deadly

 Biden condemned the violence and argued that Trump had played a role in spurring the clashes.

-"He (Trump) is recklessly encouraging violence," the Democratic nominee said in a statement.
+"He is recklessly encouraging violence," the Democratic nominee said in a statement.

 "He may believe tweeting about law and order makes him strong - but his failure to call on his supporters to stop seeking conflict shows just how weak he is."